estes-sj/Backrest-Summary-Reporter/README.md

 ### Add Snapshot Event

-Inserts snapshot summary and statistics into the database.
-This is what Backrest uses for adding snapshot events.
+This inserts snapshot summary and statistics into the database.
+Backrest and [Docker Rsync Cron](https://github.com/estes-sj/rsync-cron-docker) use this for adding snapshot events.

 #### Example Input
 With `path-to-example.json` containing the mock event data.